barryclark/jekyll-now/about.md

 ### Contact me

-Links are in the footer. :point_down:
+Links are in the footer.

 ### Travels

-I have traveled a fair amount in my life (perk of being a graduate student :wink:) and I decided to start documenting, because it reminds of the stories involved.
+I have traveled a fair amount in my life (perk of being a graduate student) and I decided to start documenting, because it reminds of the stories involved.

 <iframe src="https://mapsengine.google.com/map/embed?mid=zlxSfKtAshHA.kE_e2uZN5mTo" width="640" height="480"></iframe>